Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Introduction

-The question of indefinite causal structures is commonly tackled via the formalism of Process Matrices \cite{PM}\footnote{It is worth noting that there are alternative approaches to the study indefinite causal structures, such as the aforementioned causaloid formaism of Hardy \cite{hardy2007towards}, the two-time formalism of Aharanov \textit{et al.}~\cite{aharonov1964time} which was shown in Ref.~\cite{silva2017connecting} to subsume the process matrix formalism, and the causally neutral formulation of quantum theory of Oreshkov and Cerf~\cite{oreshkov2016operational}.}.
+The question of indefinite causal structures is commonly tackled via the formalism of process matrices \cite{PM} ({it is worth} noting that there are alternative approaches to the study of indefinite causal structures, such as the aforementioned causaloid formaism of Hardy \cite{hardy2007towards}, the two-time formalism of Aharanov et~al.~\cite{aharonov1964time}, which was shown in Ref.~\cite{silva2017connecting} to subsume the process-matrix formalism, and the causally neutral formulation of quantum theory of Oreshkov and Cerf~\cite{oreshkov2016operational}.).
 In brief, a process matrix represents the most general way in which two local quantum operations occurring in two separate laboratories corresponding to two parties (Alice and Bob) can be ``connected together''.
-There is, however, no predetermined causal order for the two quantum operations -- for example, we could have Alice's operation occurring prior to, after, or simultaneously to Bob's.
-Process matrices allow one to describe all of these situations, but, moreover, also situations in which this causal order is (either classically or quantumly) indeterminate.
-That is, the formalism also allows for Alice and Bob to be connected together via a probabilistic mixture or even a quantum super position of these definite causal orders.
+There is, however, no predetermined causal order for the two quantum operations--- for example, we could have Alice's operation occurring prior to, after, or simultaneously to Bob's.
+Process matrices allow one to describe all of these situations but, moreover, also situations in which this causal order is (either classically or quantumly) indeterminate.
+That is, the formalism also allows for Alice and Bob to be connected together via a probabilistic mixture or even a quantum superposition of these definite causal orders.

 This approach has since been substantially generalised to develop {an elaborate}, recursively defined, hierarchy of higher-order processes \cite{perinotti2017causal,kissinger2017categorical,bisio2019theoretical} building on earlier work on quantum combs \cite{chiribella2008quantum,chiribella2008transforming}.
 At the base of the hierarchy we have quantum states, then quantum channels (transforming states into states), {then} things that transform channels into channels, {then} process matrices, {then} things that transform process matrices into process matrices, and so on.
+This higher-order processes framework is highly relevant in various areas of physics: on the one hand, it provides the building blocks in certain mathematical frameworks for physical theories, such as Operational Probabilistic {Theories} \cite{chiribella2010probabilistic}, and it also enables one to study physical situations where (for either fundamental or practical reasons) the Schr\"odinger equation description cannot be applied. \blk